 In 2019, on the date of the annual meeting of stockholders, each non-employee director received an equity award valued at \$100,000 as of the business day immediately preceding the date of grant, and the Board chair received an annual equity award valued at \$150,000.
-In 2020, the Director Compensation Policy was amended to provide for an annual equity award to each non-employee director valued at \$75,000, and valued at \$112,500 for the Board chair, subject to a cap of (i) 75,000 shares underlying the applicable award of stock options, restricted stock units or deferred stock units, and (ii) 112,500 underlying shares for the Board chair.
+In 2020, the Director Compensation Policy was amended to provide for an annual equity award to each non-employee director valued at \$75,000, and valued at \$112,5000 for the Board chair, subject to a cap of (i) 75,000 shares underlying the applicable award of stock options, restricted stock units or deferred stock units, and (ii) 112,500 underlying shares for the Board chair.

 The annual equity grants for 2020 will be made as of the annual meeting of stockholders.
-Messrs.
-Cuneo, Gandolfo, and Patton, who joined the Board in April 2020 will not receive an annual equity award in 2020.
+Directors who joined the Board in April 2020 will not receive an annual equity award in 2020.

-All annual awards vest in a single installment on the next annual meeting of stockholders, subject to earlier vesting in the case of a change of control (as defined in the 2018 Plan).
+All annual awards vest in a single installment on the next annual meeting of stockholders, subject to earlier vesting in the case of a change of control.